 The play is set in the Great Hall of Monkswell Manor and begins in a snow storm after a girl is reported dead in London.
 Guests begin to arrive at the Manor house, and each have their suspicions about who may have committed the crime.
 After another murder is committed in the Manor, suspicions are raised and it is clear that the murderer is one of the assembled party.
 The plot is famous for its twist ending, and you are asked at the end of each performance to keep it a secret.
 Defying the conventions of the usual murder mystery, The Mousetrap continues to be one of the most prolific examples of detective drama.

 Who Should See It?Amateur sleuths and fans of crime novels will be drawn into Agatha Christie's impressive story.
 With twists and turns at every corner as well as a shock ending, this play will keep you guessing into the final scene.
-Those who enjoy a suspense thriller will be drawn in by this classic production - a chance to see an original piece of theatre history.
+Those who enjoy a suspense thriller will be drawn in by this classic production, which is a good chance to see an original piece of theatre history.

 - Mollie Ralston – New owner of Monkswell Manor, and wife of Giles.
 She becomes a suspect early on and is berated by her guests.